Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Keypoint-Guided Optimal Transport by Relation Preservation

-Equation~\eqref{eq:kpg} is a linear program and can be solved by linear programming algorithms, \eg, the Simplex algorithm.
-Since Sinkhorn's algorithm offers a lightspeed computation of the entropy-regularized OT~\citep{cuturi2013sinkhorn}, a natural question is that, can Sinkhorn's algorithm be applied to the KPG-RL model with entropy regularization?
-We give the positive answer, and the details of the deduction are given in Appendix.
-The iterative formulas are
+\textit{Solving KPG-RL.} Equation~\eqref{eq:kpg} is a linear program and can be solved by linear programming algorithms, \eg, the Simplex algorithm.
+We give the details for reformulating Eq.~\eqref{eq:kpg} as the standard form of linear programming in Appendix~B. Since Sinkhorn's algorithm offers a lightspeed computation of the entropy-regularized OT~\citep{cuturi2013sinkhorn}, a natural question is that, can Sinkhorn's algorithm be applied to the KPG-RL model with entropy regularization?
+We give the positive answer, and the details of the deduction are given in Appendix B. The iterative formulas are